MicrosoftDocs/architecture-center/docs/landing-zones/azure-governance-visualizer-accelerator-content.md

 - This visualizer deployed by this accelerator depends on a service principal with Entra ID permissions to be able to gather all the required information, make sure to rotate the secret of this service principal on a regular cadence and monitor its activity.

-- See also [more security recommendations](https://learn.microsoft.com/azure/app-service/security-recommendations) for additional security controls.
+- See also [more security recommendations](https://learn.microsoft.com/azure/app-service/security-recommendations) for more security controls.

 ### Cost optimization

 Cost optimization is about reducing unnecessary expenses and improving operational efficiencies.
 For more information, see Overview of the [cost optimization pillar](https://learn.microsoft.com/azure/architecture/framework/cost/overview).

 - Azure App Service: The B1 (Basic) tier is used for the deployed Azure web app.
-This app service will host the HTML output of the Azure Governance Visualizer tool so its very lightweight.
+This app service hosts the HTML output of the Azure Governance Visualizer tool so its lightweight.

 - The accelerator only deploys one instance of Azure App Service but you can choose to deploy more if needed.